freeCodeCamp/freeCodeCamp/guide/english/bootstrap/icons/index.md

   <span class="glyphicon glyphicon-align-left" aria-hidden="true"></span>
 </button>

-_Note: Bootstrap's Glyphicons icon is not avalable on bootstrap V4_ _However, it still works with the V3.3.7 which is avaialble at the link provided below.
+_Note: Bootstrap's Glyphicons icon is not avalable on bootstrap V4.
+However, it still works with V3.3.7 which is avaialble at the link provided below_.

-### More Information:
+#### More Information:

 - [Bootstrap Glyphicons Icons Doc](https://getbootstrap.com/docs/3.3/components/#glyphicons)